 - Refrigerate the pastry for 15-20 minutes to allow the dough to cool back down (baking the puff pastry while it’s warm may cause it to bake unevenly).

 - Preheat the oven to 375°F / 190°C and line a baking sheet with parchment paper.
 Remove the pastry from the fridge and bake for 25 minutes.
 Then increase the oven temperature to 425°F / 218°C and bake for another 10 minutes, or until the top is beautifully golden brown, flaky, and puffed and the internal temperature reaches 200-205ºF or 94-96ºC.

-- Allow to cool for 10 minutes before slicing through.
+- Cool for 10 minutes before slicing.
 Serve plain or with the Mushroom Gravy.

 - 1 tablespoon olive oil